 We prioritize rural, urban and frontier efforts reaching caregivers of color and families with limited incomes that incorporate family voice and leadership into decision-making.
 Programs can be established models or promising community-based practices.
 Funding may support programs/projects, capacity building, general operations, collaboration and systems building.

 Enhancing Perinatal and Pediatric Health Care

-We support integrated perinatal and pediatric care, screening and referral with community connections and group-based care and education.
+We support integrated perinatal and pediatric care behavioral and mental health care, screening and referral with community connections and group-based care and education.

 Strengthening Support During Pregnancy and Early Parenting

 We support efforts to expand the reach of parenting education, home visitation and peer support programs and community-driven efforts to reduce social isolation and strengthen caregiver-child relationships.

 Promoting Infant and Early Childhood Mental Health